What is a thyroid fine needle aspiration biopsy?

 In some cases, hard nodules form inside the gland.
 You might notice a small bump in your gland area.
 Most times, the nodules are not dangerous.
 But in some cases they can be thyroid cancer.
 A biopsy takes a sample from the nodule to test for cancer.

 Why might I need a thyroid fine needle aspiration biopsy?

 You might need the test to see whether your nodule is cancerous.
 You might have noticed the nodule yourself, or your healthcare provider might have noticed it during an exam or on another test.

-Researchers do not know what causes most thyroid nodules.
+Researchers don't know what causes most thyroid nodules.
 They are very common, though.
 Certain problems with the thyroid gland, like Hashimoto thyroiditis, may increase your chances of getting a thyroid nodule.
 Thyroid nodules are much more common in women than in men.
-Nodules tend to grow during pregnancy.
+They tend to grow during pregnancy.
 People who have had radiation treatments to their neck are also more likely to develop nodules.
 Your risk of developing thyroid nodules or thyroid cancer is increased if members of your family have already had thyroid and certain other cancers.

 What are the risks of thyroid fine needle aspiration biopsy?

 Thyroid fine needle aspiration biopsy is a very safe procedure, but it does carry some slight risks.
 These include: